 |CHASM by Nancy Price; 1948, a telepathic nightmare.

-The scenery's so lovely my mother's lured over a cliff!
-As I wake in my flat, someone dies of a fall out a nearby window...
+The scenery's so lovely my mother walks off a cliff!
+As I wake, a neighbor falls out a high window...

 |DEAD OR ALIVE? by Nancy Price; 1948, a surreal, poetic dream from the borderzone